Skip to main content

-Now that we understand what Incremental Models and partitions are, let's try to apply them to our project.
+Now that we understand what Incremental Models and [Partitions]/(build/incremental-models/#what-are-partitions) are, let's apply to them to our ClickHouse project.

-Since our ClickHouse data is hosted in GCS/S3, we will be using glob based partitions, instead of the example sql select statement.
+Since our ClickHouse data is hosted in GCS, we will be using glob based partitions, instead of the example's sql select statements.

 Let's create a basic partitioned model.